 Regardless of where you live or the type of property you own, water damage can happen to anyone.
-Each year, about one in fifty insured homes has a claim for water damage, with an average claim amount of $10,234.
-According to the Insurance Information Institute, water damage was the second most frequent insurance claim from 2013-2017.
+Each year, about one in sixty insured homes has a claim for water damage, with an average claim amount of $11,650.
+According to the Insurance Information Institute, water damage was the second most frequent insurance claim from 2017-2020.

 When the unexpected happens, there’s usually not much time to check whether you have the right insurance coverage in place.
 Preparing upfront can help you save money long term and protect the things you care about most.
 When a loss does happen, you’ll have peace of mind to see you through.

 Depending on the situation, certain types of water damage may be covered in a standard homeowners insurance policy.
 Although, there are exceptions.
-Justin Staebler, VP, Personal Insurance Sales Manager, explains the most common categories of water damage that can occur, and the proper coverage you may need to protect your home and possessions.
+Justin Staebler, SVP, Personal and Life Insurance, explains the most common categories of water damage that can occur, and the proper coverage you may need to protect your home and possessions.

 What does my homeowners insurance policy cover?

 If you have a mortgage loan, your lender likely requires you to hold a homeowners or condo policy.
 Generally, a homeowners policy provides coverage for damage to your home due to fire, wind, hail or water.
 As a general guideline, cases of sudden and accidental water damage are covered, including: